logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-integrations.md

 contributors:
   - shalper
 ---
-Logz.io provides pre-configured metrics dashboards for the following:
+Logz.io provides pre-configured metrics dashboards for many popular data sources.
+As soon as you start shipping data to Logz.io, the relevant dashboards will become populated with your data.
+The next step is to configure [alerts](/user-guide/infrastructure-monitoring/alerts.html) and you're good to go!

+Pre-configured dashboards:

 {% for doc in site.metrics-sources | sort %}
 * [{{doc.data-source}}]({{doc.url}})